TOAST-DOCS/Compute-Instance/en/public-api.md

 ---

+<a id="manage-block-storage-attachment-list-additional-block-storage-attached-to-the-instance"></a>
-### List additional block storage attached to the instance
+### List additional block storage attached to the instance { #manage-block-storage-attachment-list-additional-block-storage-attached-to-the-instance }
 ```
 GET /v2/{tenantId}/servers/{serverId}/os-volume_attachments/{volumeId}
 X-Auth-Token: {tokenId}
 ```

+<a id="manage-block-storage-attachment-list-additional-block-storage-attached-to-the-instance-request"></a>
 #### Request
 This API does not require a request body.